webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-one.md

   :::danger[Failure: expected 201, received 404]
   This is the perfect failure.
 Our test works, and it has correctly identified that the feature is missing.

+  Take a moment to read jest's output in your terminal and compare it with the code written inside `posts.test.ts`.
+As a rule of thumb, you should **always read your errors carefully**.

   :::

 ---